neophyte-programmer/snake-game-js/README.md

 # Snake Game With JavaScript
-In this repo, I recreate a popular game known as the snake xenzia game with HTML, CSS and JS
+In this repo, I recreate a popular game known as the snake xenzia game with HTML, CSS and JS.
+Hope you have fun playing it